 Making Protein Digestibility Testing Easier to Swallow

-Depending on the source, our bodies will break down protein in different ways and in different parts of our digestive tract.
-Most proteins begin to break down in the stomach when they make contact with pepsin, the chief digestive enzyme in the stomach.
-These broken down proteins become peptides, which travel to the small intestine, with the help of enzymes, where they can be broken down into individual amino acids and absorbed into the bloodstream.
-Once absorbed, our bodies can deliver the amino acids to any part of the body and reconstruct them as needed to keep our bodies healthy and strong.
+Proteins begin to break down in the stomach upon contact with pepsin, the primary digestive enzyme.
+These broken-down proteins become peptides, which travel to the small intestine.
+With the help of enzymes, peptides are further broken down into individual amino acids and absorbed into the bloodstream.
+Once absorbed, the body delivers these amino acids to various parts, reconstructing them as needed to maintain health and strength.

 Protein Testing